 To celebrate the signing of the Peace Treaty and mark the end of World War I a Bank Holiday was declared for 19th July 1919, Peace Day.
-Crowds gathered in London to witness the Peace Day Parade which involved nearly 15,000 troops.
-A temporary structure, named the Cenotaph, made of plaster and wood was erected in Whitehall.
-The marching procession which formed part of the Peace Day celebrations paused at the Cenotaph (which means empty tomb) to honour the dead.
-Other elements of the celebrations to entertain the gathered crowds included bands playing and performances hosted by the central parks in London.

-The Cenotaph, designed by Sir Edwin Lutyens, was so popular it was decided to build a permanent version despite the fact it was only originally meant to stand for a week.
-The original was removed in January 1920 and the permanent monument was unveiled on Armistice Day on 11th November 1920 by King George V. As part of the unveiling the body of an unknown soldier was returned to London and reburied at Westminster Abbey.
-A procession led by King George V took the body from the Cenotaph to Westminster Abbey.
+Crowds gathered in London to witness a parade which involved nearly 15,000 troops.
+A temporary structure made of plaster and wood, called the Cenotaph, was erected in Whitehall.
+On Peace Day the marching procession paused at the Cenotaph (empty tomb) to honour the dead.
+Designed by Sir Edwin Lutyens, the monument was so popular it was decided to build a permanent version despite the fact it was only originally intended to stand for a week.
+The original was removed in January 1920 and the permanent monument was unveiled on Armistice Day on 11th November 1920 by King George V. As part of the unveiling the body of an unknown soldier was returned to London.
+A procession led by King George V took the body from the Cenotaph to Westminster Abbey where it was reburied.